 An Unusable Asset

 Now think about your home’s equity for a moment.
 What can you use it for?
 What practical impact does it have on your life?
-Sure, you have no mortgage payment – which is a good thing – but whether you have a dollar or a million dollars worth of home equity, how does it benefit your daily life in a tangible way?
+Whether you have a dollar or a million dollars worth of home equity, how does it benefit your daily life in a tangible way?

 If you’re retired and have no plans to sell your home, the amount of home equity you have is pretty much just a number on paper.
 It might be a very nice number, but it has little to no impact on your retirement lifestyle.
-You can’t take your home equity to the store to buy groceries, a nice restaurant for a steak dinner, or use it to buy gifts for your grandchildren.
+You can’t take your home equity to the store to buy groceries.
+You can’t take it to a nice restaurant for a steak dinner.
+You can’t exchange your home equity for gifts for your grandchildren.

 Case in point: there are seniors right now living in paid off homes worth more than a million dollars in the San Francisco Bay area that are barely scraping by on Social Security.
 They’re technically millionaires, but they can barely afford to pay the light bill!